PaulRen's picture

 SET's ignored dividend horses.

-Why is this: 1) retail investors have shunned local stocks for some years due to a bearish mkt., and not least because, 2) they indirectly nurture endless "trading galore", among the just very few -way overvalued- big cap stocks, like example DELTA (p/e 131, dividend yield 0.22%).
+Why is this: 1) retail investors have shunned local stocks for some years due to a bearish mkt., and not least because, 2) brokers indirectly nurture endless "trading galore", among the just very few -way overvalued- big cap stocks, like example DELTA (p/e 131, dividend yield 0.22%).
 Thereby all but ignoring the impressive/established high dividend "yield horses".
 A most interesting investor case can be made around these...and I know how to pick them!

 Paul A. Renaud.